Bite the bullet

 Accept the inevitable impending hardship and endure the resulting pain with fortitude.

 I've always believed that, before the days of effective anaesthetics, soldiers were given bullets to bite on to help them endure pain.
-'I've always believed' has to be as poor an opening gambit as 'it is widely accepted' or 'a man in a pub told me' on a piece discussing the origins of a phrase.
+Sadly, 'I've always believed' has to be as poor an opening gambit as 'a man in a pub told me' in a piece discussing the origins of a phrase.

 An ingenious correspondent has suggested that, as wooden sticks are known as billets, the stick-biting practice might have first been called 'biting the billet' which then modified to 'biting the bullet'.
 Worth investigating certainly, but my initial enthusiasm was dampened rather by finding that no records of the phrase 'bite the billet' can be found in historical newspapers and other records.
 That would have been a neat solution but, lacking any supporting evidence, it seems best to discount it.